 Dr. Yan Xiang (“YX”) Ow is a Research Fellow with St John Island National Marine Laboratory and Tropical Marine Science Institute, National University of Singapore.
 YX completed her B.Sc education in the National University of Singapore, and her Ph.D. in James Cook University (Australia).
 Her research interest lies in examining how marine phototrophs, specifically seagrasses and corals, respond and adapt to changes to their environment due to climate change and water quality.
 Because marine phototrophs can feedback to their environment, their potential to mitigate negative environmental change is also of great interest.
 YX typically dwells amongst aquaria tanks in marine laboratories, tinkering with controls to manipulate the living conditions for her experimental organisms.
 In short, she kills seagrass for science.
 With her findings, she builds on the expertise of her fellow colleagues – ecologists, modelers, environmental managers, science communicators etc – to translate her experimental research into actionable items.

-A recording of this event will be available on the ISBW14 YouTube channel following the presentations.
+A recording of this presentation is available on the ISBW14 YouTube channel here: https://youtu.be/ncQwKNrgbBE

 Jonathan Lefcheck, PhD